amybauer/tutorials-and-guides/use_git_mini_tutorial.md

     git config --global user.name "[Your Name]"
     git config --global user.email "[youremail@domain.com]"

-    git config --list          # you can check your configurations any time by using
+    git config --list          # we can check our configurations any time by using this

 ### Creating and cloning